Enterprise Point of Contact:Emily Cadik

 In addition to the threat from tax reform, there are specific policy issues affecting the Housing Credit.
 The Housing and Economic Recovery Act of 2008 (HERA) enacted a temporary provision which created a fixed floor rate for new construction and substantial rehab Housing Credits (also known as 9 percent Housing Credits) at no less than 9 percent - the amount originally envisioned when the program was created.
 This provision has simplified state administration of the program and removed the financial uncertainty and risk associated with underwriting Housing Credit-financed properties using a “floating rate” system.

 The minimum 9 percent rate was extended for Housing Credit allocations made through the end of 2013 in the American Taxpayer Relief Act of 2012, but it has since expired.
 It must now be extended on a long-term basis in order to maintain financial feasibility and administrative predictability for Housing Credit projects in 2014 and beyond.
-On August 1, 2013, Senator Maria Cantwell (D-WA) introduced bipartisan legislation (S. 1442) to enact minimum Housing Credit rates.
-Bipartisan bills were also introduced in both the House and Senate during the 112th Congress to permanently extend the 9 percent floor, and received extensive bipartisan support (H.R.
-3661 and S. 1989; see also the Enterprise bill summaries).
+In August, 2013, Senator Maria Cantwell (D-WA) introduced bipartisan legislation (S. 1442) to enact minimum Housing Credit rates.
+Representatives Pat Tiberi (R-OH-12th) and Richard Neal (D-MA-1st) introduced companion legislation in the House (H.R.
+4717) in May 2014.

 Along with the National Council of State Housing Agencies, Enterprise helps to lead the A Call to Invest In Our Neighborhoods (ACTION) Campaign – a broad grass-roots coalition of nearly 650 national, state, and local organizations committed to protecting, preserving and improving the Housing Credit.
 Beyond its work to protect the Housing Credit in tax reform, the campaign has also advocated to make permanent a minimum Housing Credit rate to maintain the amount of private equity capital that goes into each Housing Credit project, as well as establish a similar minimum for acquisition credits.
 The campaign was successful in extending the minimum rate for projects allocated through the end of 2013 and will continue to work in the 113th Congress to further extend this provision.